-- 2.1 The emerging Local Plan provides a detailed assessment of Wandsworth Town Centre's context and character and where it is now.
+- 2.1 The Area Strategy for Wandsworth Town within the emerging Local Plan has been informed by a detailed assessment of Wandsworth Town Centre's context and character and where it is now.
 This covers a much wider area than the Town Centre but, as set out above, it is important that the analysis covers both the Town Centre and the wider area that it supports.
-It is not proposed to replicate that information here but rather draws on relevant parts of that analysis.
-Of particular relevance to this Framework is the Place Assessment that has been undertaken for the emerging Local Plan.
-A core objective of this Framework is to respond to areas where a greater focus on enhancement would be beneficial and to build on the many strengths and opportunities presented by the area. - 2.2 To provide an integrated and coherent approach this Framework uses the Place Standard topics and analysis used in the emerging Local Plan.
+Of particular relevance to this Framework is the Place Performance assessment that has been undertaken for Wandsworth Town Centre in the emerging Local Plan.
+A core objective of this Framework is to respond to areas where a greater focus on enhancement would be beneficial and to build on the many strengths and opportunities presented by the area. - 2.2 To provide an integrated and coherent approach this Framework uses the Place Performance topics.
 Providing an assessment of the Town Centre as it is now using each of these topics provides an evidenced way of identifying what 'interventions'/'initiatives' should be prioritised to support achieving the highest possible 'scoring' in the future.
 This then helps to identify who the key partners are and how initiatives and interventions can potentially be funded or secured.
 However not all of the topics within the Place Standard are intended to be addressed through this Framework.
 In some cases they are more appropriately addressed through the policies within the emerging Local Plan and the site specific guidance contained within it.

-Place Assessment for Wandsworth Town Centre and its wider context
+Place Performance assessment for Wandsworth Town Centre and its wider context

-2.3 The Place Assessment for Wandsworth Town in the emerging Local Plan is summarised using a spider diagram which is set out below:
+2.3 The Place Performance assessment for Wandsworth Town in the emerging Local Plan is summarised using a spider diagram which is set out below:

-2.4 This section provides a more detailed analysis of Wandsworth Town using the Place Assessment themes and topics which have helped to inform the Actions identified in Section 3 of the Framework.
+2.4 The sections below provide a more detailed analysis of Wandsworth Town using the Place Performance assessment themes and topics which have helped to inform the Actions identified in Section 3 of the Framework.